HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 # 4. Scientific Context

-This framework is developed under the
+This framework is developed within the
 **FCT CEEC‑IND Grant 2024.09158.CEECIND — “AI as Catalyst”**,
 hosted at **INET‑md, University of Aveiro**.

 The project investigates:

-- AI as a catalyst for artistic creation
+- artificial intelligence as a catalyst for artistic creation
 - real‑time environmental sonification
 - emergent behaviour in computational musical systems
 - hybrid rule‑based, probabilistic and chaotic architectures